baepli-jhcs/EXAGE/BUILDING.md

 ## Dependencies

-For a list of dependencies, please refer to [vcpkg.json](vcpkg.json).
+For a list of dependencies, please refer to [conanlist.txt](conanlist.txt).

 ## Build